adequatica/adequatica.github.io/_posts/2025-04-10-operating-system-independent-screenshot-testing-with-playwright-and-docker.md

 ### 3. Bash script for running Docker image

-Another script, this time on Вash, will run Docker image to execute Playwright tests inside the container:
+Another script, this time on Bash, will run Docker image to execute Playwright tests inside the container:

 ```bash
 set -ex